basecs101/java-multithreading-programs/README.md

 ## [Multithreading Interview Questions](https://www.digitalocean.com/community/tutorials/java-multithreading-concurrency-interview-questions-answers)
 1. What is the difference between Process and Thread?
+   - ```Program```
-   - ```Program``` - A program is set of instructions(a rule or a statement).
+     - A program is set of instructions(a rule or a statement).
 Program is passive.
+   - ```Process```
-   - ```Process``` - A program under execution is called a Process.
+     - A program under execution is called a Process.
 Process is active.
 Processes do not share memory.
+   - ```Thread```
-   - ```Thread``` - A unit or portion of Process that executes independently and A Process can have many threads running parallely.
+     - A unit or portion of Process that executes independently and A Process can have many threads running parallely.
      - Multiple Threads share common heap memory of the parent Process.
-Each Thread has It's own Thread Stack.
+Each Thread has Its own Thread Stack.
 2. What are the benefits of multithreaded programming?
    - To create high performing applications.
    - Independent tasks can be executed by multiple threads such applications can use multi threading and hence improve performance.